ssghait007/blog/content/blog/vue-ffmpeg-wasm.md

 # How to convert video to gif using ffmpeg wasm

-This post describes how to Ffmpeg directly in browser
+This post describes how to use Ffmpeg directly in browser, and use native commands.
+Ffmpeg loads web assembly script in browser, and gives APIs that we can consume.

 ## What is Ffmpeg ?
 FFmpeg is a free and open-source software project consisting of a large suite of libraries and programs for handling video, audio, and other multimedia files and streams.